 THIS SET INCLUDES:

 MADE IN LIMITED BATCHES.
-Olive oil is used as the base oil, adding rose essential oil.
-The infusion is placed before the image of St. Therese and the intercession of this great saint is invoked for healing.
+Coconut oil is used as the base oil, adding rose essential oil.
+The infusion is poured over a relic of this Great Doctor of the Church and then placed before the image of St. Therese and the intercession of this great saint is invoked for healing.

 St Therese Healing Oil